deshrit/deshrit.github.io/index.md

 ## Interest:

-- **Robotics & Research**: From the very young age, I was passionate about how things worked and specially how can I make my own.
-I like to keep up with lastest advancements and findings.
+- **Robotics & Research**: From a very young age, I was passionate about understanding how systems work and, especially, how can I build my own versions of it, which naturally led me toward engineering, robotics and AI.
+I like to stay updated on latest advancements and findings.

 - **Movies**: I like watching all genres of movies.
 My only ask - I should be never able to guess the ending until the very end.
 I aspire to  become a movie/drama director